 Kids on the Block seeks outgoing people who are interested in educating children about safety and abuse.
 Volunteers must be able to stand and lift, memorize short scripts, and be comfortable presenting to groups about bullying, safety and abuse.

 Kids on the Block uses volunteers to assist in delivering vitally important information to school-aged children.
 Due to the size of the puppets and the presentation format, volunteers must be able to stand and lift, memorize scripts and be comfortable channeling their "inner actor" in order to create presentations that are engaging, entertaining and effective.
 Volunteers must be comfortable speaking audibly to groups of kids and have some daytime availability.

-Kids on the Block can provide a valuable volunteer opportunity for many people, especially those with an interest in social work, social justice, education and fine arts.
+Kids on the Block can provide a valuable volunteer opportunity for many, especially those with an interest in social work, justice, education and arts.